folio-org/raml-module-builder/README.md

 See the [Environment Variables](https://github.com/folio-org/okapi/blob/master/doc/guide.md#environment-variables) section of the Okapi Guide for more information on how to deploy environment variables to RMB modules via Okapi.

 ## Read and write database instances setup
-A PostgreSQL instance (the write instance) can be replicated for horizontal scaling (scale out), each replica is a read-only standby instance.
+A PostgreSQL instance (the write instance) can be replicated for horizontal scaling (scale out).
+Each replica is a read-only standby instance.

 RMB supports separating read and write requests.
 By default the write instance configured with `DB_HOST` and `DB_PORT` environment variables is used for reading as well, but optionally a read instance (or a load balancer for multiple read instances) can be configured by setting its host and port using the `DB_HOST_READER` and `DB_PORT_READER` environment variables.
 If either of these reader variables are not set then it will default to use the writer instance.

 RMB supports both [synchronous standby servers](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION) and asynchronously replicated standby servers (the default)[https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION].
 When using synchronous replication, write instance must list the `DB_HOST_READER` instance(s) in its `synchronous_standby_names` configuration.
 This ensures ACID for both write and read instance.

 PostgreSQL's default asynchronous replication is supported by RMB by configuring `DB_HOST_ASYNC_READER` and `DB_PORT_ASYNC_READER`.
 Asynchronous replication is eventually consistent and suitable for read-only applications like reporting, analytics, and data warehousing.
 To use the async read host in queries, get an instance of `PostgresClient` using `PostgresClientWithAsyncReadConn.getInstance(...)`.
+If no async read host is configured, it falls back to the sync read host if configured, otherwise it uses the write host.

 AWS RDS does not support synchronous replication.
 For AWS it is recommended to only use `DB_HOST` and `DB_HOST_ASYNC_READER` in a given deployment.

-APIs using the async client should provide a warning in the API documentation that it uses stale data (for performance reasons).
+APIs using the async client should provide a warning in the API documentation that the API uses stale data (for performance reasons).

 ## Local development server